pwwang/biopipen/docs/processes.md

         	- For now, they should share the same `args.anopts`

     - **output**
-        - `outfile:flie`: The plot.
+        - `outfile:file`: The plot.
+        - `outdir:dir`: The output directory including the output plot and other information.

     - **args**
-        - `devpars`: The parameters for device.
+        - `devpars` : The parameters for device.
 Default: `{'res': 300, 'height': 2000, 'width': 2000}`
         - `draw`    : The parameters for `ComplexHeatmap::draw`
         - `params`  : Other parameters for `ComplexHeatmap::Heatmap`
         - `anopts`  : The options to read the annotation files.
         - `inopts`  : The options to read the input files.
         - `seed`    : The seed.
 Default: `None`
         - `helper`  : The raw R codes to help defining some R variables or functions.
+        - `saveinfo`: Save other information include the heatmap object and the clusters.
+Default: `True`

     - **requires**
         `R-ComplexHeatmap` (tested on c269eb425bf1b2d1713b9d5e68bf9f08bd8c7acb)